Travel Info

 • Clothing and Equipment

 Trekking takes place in chilly, high, and isolated locations.
-The majority of the gear required for trekking is available in Kathmandu and Pokhara, so we need specific clothing and equipment for trekking.Clothing for TrekkingYou can walk more easily and comfortably if you are wearing good walking or trekking shoes.a tracksuit and some sandals or light shoes to wear at night ...
+The majority of the gear required for trekking is available in Kathmandu and Pokhara, so we need specific clothing and equipment for trekking.Clothing for TrekkingYou can walk more efficiently and comfortably if you are wearing good walking or trekking shoes.A tracksuit and some sandals or light shoes to wear at night ...

 Read more